 Collibee, C. & Furman, W. (2014).
 Impact of Sexual Coercion on Romantic Experiences of Adolescents and Young Adults.
 Archives of Sexual Behavior, 43, 1431-1441.

 Furman, W. & Collibee, C. (2014).
 Sexual Activity with Romantic and Nonromantic Partners and Psychosocial Adjustment in Young Adults.
 Archives of Sexual Behavior, 43, 1327-1341.

 Furman, W. & Collibee, C. (in press).
 A Matter of Timing: Developmental Theories of Romantic Involvement and Psychosocial Adjustment.
 Development and Psychopathology.

 Furman, W. & Rose, A.J. (in press).
-Friendships, Romantic Relationships, and Other Dyadic Peer Relationships in Childhood and Adolescence: A Unified Relational Perspective.
+Friendships, Romantic Relationships and Other Dyadic Peer Relationships.
 The Handbook of Child Psychology and Developmental Science (Seventh Edition); Vol. 3, Social and Emotional Development.